• Skip to content

 This inflammation can lead to deeper injury or could be the initial damage needed to start pressure ulcer formation.

-When there is loss of the top skin layer, there is also a breach in the barrier against infection.
+When there is a loss of the top skin layer, there is also a breach in the barrier against infection.

 How can friction and shear be reduced?